czi-catalystproject/hub-champion-training/episodes/manage_images.md

 :::

 An image listed on a container registry may have many different versions associated with it.
 A `TAG` is used to distinguish these different versions.
-The name of the container image can also include the `OWNER` (this ).
+The name of the container image can also include the `OWNER`.
 The general format for specifying an image is

 ```shell
 OWNER/IMAGE_NAME:TAG